Kimberly’s MZL Non-Hodgkin’s Lymphoma Story

 In this picture, that’s my left arm that I’m getting infused in.
 The only vein that they can find now is my right arm, and it’s in one spot.

 With me being pregnant now, blood work is a pretty constant thing.
 Thankfully, there’s enough time in-between that they can get the same vein all the time.
 In that aspect, I guess I’m lucky, but yes, we had to keep switching arms.

 At one point, on my shorter chemo days, we would go through my hand just because it was easier, and my longer days would be in my arm.

-Towards the end, the last couple, maybe last three sessions of chemo, they had to use a vein finder, which was almost like an infrared overhead projector to find a vein and it was pretty cool, but it sucked they had to use it but they did find a vein using that.
+Towards the end, the maybe last 3 sessions of chemo, they had to use a vein finder, which was almost like an infrared overhead projector, to find a vein.
+It was pretty cool, but it sucked they had to use it, but they did find a vein using that.

 Usually, when I tell them that and they see how young I am, they’re just like, “All right, we’ll be a little bit more careful not to poke around as much.”

 Water definitely helps.
 If not water, Gatorade, as long as they’re not checking your sugar.

 That was my last chemo session.
 Oddly enough, it was the day before my cousin’s birthday.
 I remember seeing my doctor a week after that.

 He said, “Your blood work is looking great.”
 I knew it was my last session, but I didn’t get to ring a bell or anything like that, which is fine because it was almost like a factory that I was in, but with people in and out all the time.

 My next appointment with my doctor for the follow-up, he goes, “Your blood work looks amazing.
 There’s no sign of anything that was there before.
 Your blood levels are normal.
 I can’t officially put you in remission because we’d have to do another bone marrow biopsy.
 I don’t want to put you through that again, so officially, unofficially, you’re in remission.”